 This area will be developed primarily for residential.
-Any development which would result in the loss of small business units should seek to replace some of those units, preferably on site.
+Any development which would result in the loss of small business units should seek to replace as many of those units as possible, preferably on site.
 There should be a careful transition to the lower density residential areas to the west.
-Listed buildings and their settings in the area will be conserved and where possible enhanced.Site size: 3.02 haIndicative potential: 280-430 dwellings, no significant net gain of other uses.
+Listed buildings and their settings in the area will be conserved and where possible enhanced.

+Site size: 3.02 ha Indicative potential: 280-510 dwellings, no significant net gain of other uses.

-CR12c, CHATHAM STREET, EATON PLACE AND OXFORD ROAD: Development of this area will be primarily for residential, with potential for community uses.
+CR12c, CHATHAM STREET, EATON PLACE AND OXFORD ROAD:

+Development of this area will be primarily for residential, with potential for community uses.
 There may also be some small scale retail and leisure uses on the Oxford Road frontage.
 This area is surrounded by heritage assets or low-rise residential, and inappropriate building scale at the fringes of the site will not be permitted.
 There is an opportunity to enhance the Oxford Road frontage, including with tree planting.
-Site size: 1.15 ha